Log Analytics workspace data export in Azure Monitor

 - One-time export to a local machine by using a PowerShell script.
 For more information, see Invoke-AzOperationalInsightsQueryExport.

-- We are support more tables in data export gradually, but currently limited to those specified in the supported tables section.
+- Data export will gradually support more tables, but is currently limited to the tables specified in the supported tables section.

 - You can define up to 10 enabled rules in your workspace, each can include multiple tables.
 You can create more rules in workspace in disabled state.